 Welcome to Lynemore Wind Farm

-Galileo is proposing a development of up to 10 wind turbines and energy storage, located on land at Lynemore, situated approximately 2km Southwest of the A9 at Moy.
+Galileo is proposing the development of up to 12 wind turbines and 50 MW of battery energy storage, located on land at Lynemore, approximately 2km Southwest of the A9 at Moy.

 At Galileo, we are committed to working with the local community and other key stakeholders to responsibly develop renewable energy projects that help to deliver Scottish climate change targets and ensure a green and sustainable future for generations to come.